LincolnTechOpenSource/lincoln-gps/README.md

 # Office Employee Locator

-A hybrid mobile application that serves as an employee locator for home office employees.
+2016 summer intern project - A hybrid mobile application that serves as an employee locator for home office employees.

 Built on the Cloud9 IDE in the Ionic/Cordova Framework

-Current Release: **1.4.1**

 ## Locations Database